-New non-performing asset (NPA) formation was moderated by recoveries and write-offs.
-In absolute terms, our total NPA increased slightly by 2% from the previous year to SGD 5.77 billion and non-performing loans (NPL) ratio remained unchanged at 1.5% in 2019.
+New non-performing asset (NPA) formation was partially moderated by recoveries and write-offs.
+In absolute terms, our total NPA, including the addition from the consolidation of Lakshmi Vilas Bank, increased by 16% from the previous year to SGD 6.69 billion and non-performing loans (NPL) ratio was at 1.6% in 2020.